ryantanwk/lottery/README.md

 ## Description

-This contract implements simple lottery game.
+This contract implements simple lottery game with a 1 NEAR prize for the first person to guess the winning number.

 Contract in src/lib.rs provides methods to
     1. Set a winning lottery number